By Kaumudi Goda

 Sometimes, I think change has been the one constant in our lives.
-By the time our younger fella was three, we’d moved across continents, homes and switched careers at least as many times.
+By the time our younger fella was three, we’d moved across continents and switched careers at least as many times.
 We were living out of suitcases.
 Family and friends floated in and out of the kids’ lives, depending on where we were.
 “Routine is important for kids”, people pointed out.
-I looked at two mopey little faces seeing their dad off, as he went away on yet another work trip and I worried.
-We had to get better at coping with change and fast.
+I looked at two mopey little faces seeing their dad off as he went away on yet another work trip, and I worried.
+We had to get better at coping with change – and fast.

-We had schedules of tasks for the nanny to supervise, lists of medicines and dosages that we updated as the kids grew, emergency numbers and, finally, instructions for grandparents to keep in mind as they kindly and generously took care of the kids.
-Breaking a big undertaking into bite-sized lists of tasks to accomplish, made it less daunting.
+List everything: We had schedules of tasks for the nanny to supervise, lists of medicines and dosages that we updated as the kids grew up, emergency numbers, and instructions for grandparents to keep in mind as they kindly and generously took care of the kids.
+Breaking a big undertaking into bite-sized lists of tasks made it all less daunting.

-: Along the way, we have made it a practice to talk to the kids in detail about upcoming changes- big or small and involve them as much as possible so that they feel in control.
+Face your anxieties: Along the way, we have made it a practice to talk to the kids in detail about upcoming changes, whether big or small, and involve them as much as possible so that they feel in control.

-Mom/Dad have to travel for work- let’s look at the map and see where they are going.
+Mom/Dad have to travel for work?
+Let’s look at the map and see where they are going.
 How many days till they return?
 Let’s learn the names and phone numbers to contact in case of emergencies.
-Let’s learn our address so that we always know how to get back home, if we are lost.
+Let’s learn our address so that we always know how to get back home if we get lost.
 Let’s have a family emergency plan.
-What time each day shall we facetime/skype?
-Best friend at school is relocating to another country- travails of being part of an expat community.
-Where are they moving to- what language do they speak in that country?
+What time each day shall we Facetime/Skype?
+Oh no, the best friend at school is relocating to another country!
+(One of the common travails in an expat community.)
+Where are they moving to?
+What language do they speak in that country?
 Let’s learn a few words so we can use them with the friend.
 Do we have their email address so we can stay in touch?
-Let’s have play dates with new classmates.
+Let’s make play dates with new classmates!

-We miss how grandma would feed us at mealtimes or tell stories at bedtime.
-Let us begin new traditions.
+Start new traditions: We miss how grandma would feed us at mealtimes or tell stories at bedtime.
+Let’s begin new traditions.
 Xmas tree!
 Bedtime music and reading!
 How about Friday night family cuddles?
 Movie nights and popcorn!